conan-io/docs/reference/tools/files/basic.rst

 prioritizing the ``data`` values, but keeping other existing ones.
 Finally the ``conandata.yml`` is saved in the same place.

-This helper can only be used within the ``export()`` method, it can raise otherwise.some One application is to capture in the ``conandata.yml`` the scm coordinates (like Git remote url and commit), to be able to recover it later in the ``source()`` method and have reproducible recipes that can build from sources without actually storing the sources in the recipe.
+This helper can only be used within the ``export()`` method, it can raise otherwise.
+One application is to capture in the ``conandata.yml`` the scm coordinates (like Git remote url and commit), to be able to recover it later in the ``source()`` method and have reproducible recipes that can build from sources without actually storing the sources in the recipe.